epics-containers/epics-containers.github.io/main/_sources/tutorials/ioc_changes2.md.txt

 changes to share back with the community.

-Note: this is a slightly artificial example, as it would change the behaviour for all instances of a PVA plugin and a simDetector.
+Note: this is a slightly artificial example, as it would change the behaviour for all instances of a StdArray plugin and a simDetector.
 In a real IOC you would do this on a per instance basis.

 Let us quickly do the instance YAML change to demonstrate the correct approach